Local, state, and federal laws

 Tenant remedy: Under the 2010 amendment to the RLTO, if a landlord pays a timely but deficient amount of interest, the tenant must take steps in accordance with Section 5-12-080(f)(2) before bringing an action in court.
 Other than that, if the landlord or agent fails to comply with the interest requirements under Section 5-12-080, the tenant shall be awarded damages of two times the security deposit plus interest thereon in addition to court costs and reasonable attorney's fees.

 Notice to terminate

-All tenants are entitled to a notice of termination of tenancy or demand for rent before the lessor may bring an action in forcible entry and detainer.
+All tenants are entitled to a notice of termination of tenancy or demand for rent before the lessor may bring an eviction action.

 No notice of termination of tenancy is required at the expiration of the lease period.
 735 ILCS 5 / 9-213.
 However, if the Chicago ordinance (CRLTO) governs the rental agreement, the landlord must notify the tenant in writing at least 30 days prior to the date of termination of the lease or the landlord's intention not to renew the lease.
 Section 5-12-130(j)

 Some courts have held that notice may not be required if the tenant has agreed in the lease to waive it.
 Lessors may waive their right to assert the waiver of notice provision in a lease.
 See e.g., Avdich v.
 Kleinert, 69 Ill.2d 1, 370 N.E.
 2d 504, 12 Ill.
 Dec.
 700 (1970).
 A lease provision that waives the right to notice of termination is not enforceable under the CRLTO.
 Section 5-12-140(d).